kuberhealthy/kuberhealthy/README.md

 #### Excessive Pod Restarts

 - Namespace: kube-system
-- Default timeout: 3 minutes
+- Timeout: 3 minutes
-- Default interval: 5 minutes
+- Interval: 5 minutes
-- Default tolerated restarts per pod over 1 hour: 5
+- Tolerated restarts per pod over 1 hour: 5
 - Check name: `podRestarts`

     `podRestarts` checks for excessive pod restarts in the `kube-system` namespace.
 If a pod has restarted more than five times in an hour, an error is indicated on the status page.
 The exact pod's name will be shown as one of the `Error` field's strings.

     A command line flag exists `--podCheckNamespaces` which can optionally contain a comma-separated list of namespaces on which to run the podRestarts checks.
 The default value is `kube-system`.
 Each namespace for which the check is configured will require the `get` and `list` verbs on the `pods` resource within that namespace.

-#### Pod Error Status
+#### Pod Status

 - Namespace: kube-system
-- Default timeout: 1 minutes
+- Timeout: 1 minutes
-- Default interval: 2 minutes
+- Interval: 2 minutes
-- Default downtime toleration: 5 minutes
+- Error state toleration: 5 minutes
 - Check name: `podStatus`

     `podStatus` checks for pods older than ten minutes in the `kube-system` namespace that are in an incorrect lifecycle phase (anything that is not 'Ready').
 If a `podStatus` detects a pod down for 5 minutes, an alert is shown on the status page.
 When a pod is found to be in error, the exact pod's name will be shown as one of the `Error` field's strings.